 Yogurt: Make sure to use yogurt that is full fat.
 Non fat will make them more dry.
 Sour cream is also a great substitute.

-Turbinado Sugar: While still warm, top these muffins with some coarse sugar.
+Turbinado or other coarse sugar: While still warm, top these muffins with some coarse sugar.

 While these muffins are very simple and quick to make there are a few things to keep in mind when handling the ingredients.

-- When measuring the flour, first fluff it with a spoon.
-Flour tends to settle and compact.
+- Fluff and scoop the flour with a spoon: Flour tends to settle and compact.
 Then, using a spoon, scoop it into the measuring cup.
 Using just the measuring cup to scoop the flour can cause the flour to compact which will result in a denser texture.

-- Your starter can be anywhere from 12 hours to 48 hours old.
+- Use discard that is 12-24 hours past feeding: Your sourdough starter can be anywhere from 12 hours to 48 hours old.
 I used a starter that had gone 2 days without feeding and these turned out just as fluffy.
 The baking powder and soda will assist in the rise.

 - Do not overmix!
 When mixing the wet ingredients, incorporate everything and then at the end fold in already lightly beaten eggs.
 Then, when adding the wet to the dry liquids, mix with a whisk just until it's all incorporated.
 If mixed too much they can turn out dense.